 The Company is committed to engagement with stockholders.
-We review any feedback we receive from our stockholders about our executive compensation program to ensure that we understand key matters of interest to them, and to enable us to take that feedback into consideration for our compensation decisions.
+We review any feedback we receive from our stockholders about our executive compensation program, including through the say-on-pay vote, to ensure that we understand key matters of interest to them, and to enable us to take that feedback into consideration for our compensation decisions.